Peeragogy/peeragogy-workbook/exercises.md

 Let's add some exercises here.<br>
 Weekly: Pick a day and time to sit down and notice how you used peeragogical methods in different settings, different roles.
-Think about where and how you fit into the outcome of different situations. (from Laura Ritchie)
+Think about where and how you fit into the outcome of different situations. (from Laura Ritchie)<br>
+That sounds great, for me, I'm now learning that if I want to do something, it helps if I decide I'm going to make it into a habit.
+I'm going to try to set aside a time every Sunday to think about what sort of peeragogical something I did during the week and take a note of it. . . well, of course, I've been thinking of doing that for a few weeks now, so, well, I'm determined this week!<br>
+That sounds great, for me, I'm now learning that if I want to do something, it helps if I decide I'm going to make it into a habit.
+I'm going to try to set aside a time every Sunday to think about what sort of peeragogical something I did during the week and take a note of it. . . well, of course, I've been thinking of doing that for a few weeks now, so, well, I'm determined this week!